Skip to content

 for var_s in itertools.combinations(var_mk_left_list, cond_set_size):

-# we know that var_y is a co-parent and thus NOT a neighbor
+# Y is a co-parent and thus NOT a neighbor

 return False